Moshyfawn/pkl-zed/README.md

-# Zed Pkl
+# Pkl for Zed

-This extension adds support for the Pkl language for Zed.
+Pkl language support for Zed with syntax highlighting and LSP integration.

+## Requirements

+Java 22+ for language server features.